-You need to consider what you really want from your investments.
+W ou need to consider what you really want from your investments.
 Knowing yourself, your needs and financial and lifestyle goals, and your appetite for risk is a good start.
+Bumpy rides in the stock market are nothing new, but they can be hard for investors to deal with.